Welcome to Year 3!

 We have lots of wider curriculum activities to look forward to this term, including Sports Day and our KS2 production later in the term.
 Watch this space for news to come!

 In science, we will be looking in more detail at our local environment, plants and their life cycles, as well as the physics of light.
 We will also be returning to prehistoric Britain and moving forward to the Roman Invasion.
-This will include our trip to Bring Yer Wellies, where the children will be able to handle actual Roman artefacts by working as archaeologists at a dig.
+This will include our trip to Hothersall Lodge, where the children will learning about Roman settlements, as well as joining in with a range of outdoor and adventurous activities.
 We will find out what life was like in Britain at that time and compare it to life now.
 This topic will include further opportunities to explore European maps and we will explore different aspects of the arts that link to Romans.
 In RE, our main topic will be Rules for Living.
 Through this, we will look at the rules Christians and other world faiths live by and what we can learn from each other.

 It will be a busy time in Year 3 for the Spring Term with lots of interesting topic work to look forward to.
 We will have novels as themes, including an author study about one of the greatest storytellers, Hans Christian Andersen.
 In science, we will be exploring forces and finding out how we use forces (including magnetism) in our everyday lives, before moving on to study plants later in the term.